Divorcing an Abusive Husband in California

 Immediate action after a husband's situation domestic violence can protect a wife or mother from recurrence

-Are courts more lenient toward the abusive husband in situational domestic violence cases?
+Are courts more lenient in situational domestic violence cases?

 While courts do take all domestic violence seriously, they may be more lenient in situational domestic violence cases.
 The Family Court in California may issue a restraining order for a period the judge believes is necessary for the victim's protection.

 Situational domestic violence cases sometimes do not end up with a three or a five-year restraining order, although that depends heavily on how serious the domestic violence was.
-By “serious” we refer to the nature and extent of the abuse, even if it was a one time incident.
+And by "serious" we refer to the nature and extent of the abuse, even if it was a one time incident.

 If the incident was not one that resulted in physical injury to the wife or the kids, it is not uncommon for a family law judge to order a restraining order for a six-month to a three-year period instead of the traditional three-year to five-year period